fabston/TradingView-Webhook-Bot/README.md

 > 💡 Got a feature idea?
 Open an [issue](https://github.com/fabston/TradingView-Webhook-Bot/issues/new?assignees=&labels=enhancement&template=feature-request---.md) and I might implement it.

 ## Installation
-> ⚠️ Best to run the bot on a VPS.
-I can recommend <a href="https://hetzner.cloud/?ref=tQ1NdT8zbfNY" title="Get €20 in cloud credits">Hetzner</a>'s CX11 VPS for 2.89€/month.
-[Sign up](https://hetzner.cloud/?ref=tQ1NdT8zbfNY) now and receive **€20 free** credits.
+>On any VPS
 1. Clone this repository `git clone https://github.com/fabston/TradingView-Webhook-Bot.git`
 1. Create your virtual environment `python3 -m venv TradingView-Webhook-Bot`
 1. Activate it `source TradingView-Webhook-Bot/bin/activate && cd TradingView-Webhook-Bot`
 1. Install all requirements `pip install -r requirements.txt`
 1. Edit and update [`config.py`](https://github.com/fabston/TradingView-Webhook-Bot/blob/master/config.py)
-The Telegram ID should be set as an integer, but in some cases it is needed to define it as a sting, and the set the Channel name insteed the Channel ID.
+1. The Telegram ID should be set as an integer, but in some cases it is needed to define it as a sting, and to set the Channel name (@MyChannel) insteed of the Channel ID (-1001277977502).
 1. Setup TradingView alerts.
 An example alert message would be:
     ```json
     {